Home - The Best Kamado Grills under $1000 in 2023

 The egg shape of the kamado allows the cooking grate or rack to be placed well above the coals.
 This prevents flare-ups and allows a much wider range of cooking techniques.

 You can’t cook a pizza on a regular charcoal grill, can you?
 Well, you can in a kamado.
-In fact, pros can even bake peach cobbler and pies in one.
+Pros can even bake peach cobbler and pies in one.

 Many people like to use kamados as smokers, and they’re well suited to that purpose.